drothlis/haml/doc-src/HAML_CHANGELOG.md

   or to be always escaped rather than `#escape_once`d.
   This can also be used from the command line via `--no-escape-attrs`.

+* Add an {file:HAML_REFERENCE.md#autofilter-option `:autofilter` option} that causes all plain-text blocks to automatically be passed through the specified filter.

 ### Backwards Incompatibilities -- Must Read!

 * Get rid of the `--rails` flag for the `haml` executable.